-The pitched roofing system consists of steep roofs, which have been prevalent in the US and Europe because of the design’s ability to dispose of the snow (learn more about snow removal from your roof here), which otherwise would have accumulated on a flat roof.
+The pitched roofing system consists of steep roofs, which have been prevalent in the US and Europe because of the design’s ability to dispose of the snow (learn more about /how-to-know-when-to-remove-snow-from-your-roof/), which otherwise would have accumulated on a flat roof.
 Pitched roofs are of two types to select from.

 Hip Roof (Four or More Four Slopes)